mrbarbasa/js-zombies/README.md

 -----------------------------
 *Creates an exploding zombie.*

-Use the call method on the Zombie constructor.
+Use the `call` method on the Zombie constructor.
 Set ExplodingZombie's prototype to a new instance of Zombie.

-For the explode method, calculate the zombie's attack damage by passing this instance to the calculateAttackDamage function.
+For the `explode` method, calculate the zombie's attack damage by passing this instance to the `calculateAttackDamage` function.
 Player takes this amount of damage.
 Print any zombie explode message you'd like; just include the player's name.

-Player takes additional damage if the zombie's speed is greater than the player's and the player's current health is less than half of max health.
+Player takes additional damage if the zombie's speed is greater than the player's speed, and the player's current health is less than half of max health.
 Additional damage should equal the floor of half the zombie attack damage.
-ExplodingZombie should now be dead (health set to 0, isAlive set to `false`).
+ExplodingZombie should now be dead (`health` set to 0, `isAlive` set to false).

 **Parameters**
 `health`: number, The zombie's health.